micropython/stm32lib/README.md

-STM32 Cube library - CMSIS and HAL for F0, F4, F7, H7, L0, L4 and WB microcontrollers
+STM32 Cube library - CMSIS and HAL for F0, F4, F7, H7, L0, L4, G4 and WB microcontrollers
 =====================================================================================

-This repository contains a copy of STMicroelectronic's STM32 Cube firmware library, with CMSIS-device and HAL code for STM32F0xx, STM32F4xx, STM32F7xx, STM32H7xx, STM32L0xx, STM32L4xx and STM32WBxx microcontrollers.
-Minor changes are applied to the HAL source to support MicroPython's port to the STM32.
+This repository contains a copy of STMicroelectronic's STM32 Cube firmware library, with CMSIS-device and HAL code for STM32F0xx, STM32F4xx, STM32F7xx, STM32H7xx, STM32L0xx, STM32L4xx, STM32G4xx and STM32WBxx microcontrollers.
+Minor changesare applied to the HAL source to support MicroPython's port to the STM32.

 The "vendor" branch contains the original sources and is updated from time-to-time when new versions become available.
 The upstream sources are